cloudmesh-community/sp20-516-222/notebook.md

 ## Week 15 Mon 04/27/20 - Sun 05/03/20

-* :o2: Create accounts for all clouds supported by volume management
+* :+1: Create accounts for all clouds supported by volume management
-* :o2: Run pytests with all clouds
+* :+1: Run pytests with all clouds
   - collect logs
   - compare benchmarks
+* :+1: Finish volume management chapter